-The strategy seeks to exploit the US investment grade fixed income insights generated by the Loomis Sayles fixed income organization in portfolios with intermediate benchmark-aware risk and return objectives.
-Investment flexibility is focused on the investment grade portion of the US fixed income markets, however, some portfolios do allow allocations to below investment grade assets.
-Securities are typically limited to a maximum maturity of 10 years.
+This strategy seeks to exploit insights generated by the Loomis Sayles Fixed Income organization in portfolios with intermediate duration benchmark-aware risk and return objectives.
+Individual investment ideas are evaluated on the basis of their investment return potential and contribution to portfolio risk.
+Portfolio duration is usually managed in a narrow range relative to the portfolio benchmark.
 Portfolio construction is driven by a combination of bottom-up security selection and top-down macroeconomic analysis.
-Portfolio duration is managed in a narrow range relative to the portfolio benchmark.
-Individual investment ideas are evaluated on the basis of their investment return potential and contribution to portfolio risk.
-Experienced portfolio managers and other fixed income professionals collaborate to identify what they believe are high potential relative return investment ideas in the US fixed income markets.
-The product team and portfolio managers then establish strategy and construct client portfolios consistent with these ideas, the benchmark characteristics and the guideline limits associated with the product.
-The resulting portfolios are well diversified, and in our view, positioned to meet our objective of generating moderate long-term risk adjusted investment outperformance.
+Experienced portfolio managers and other fixed income professionals collaborate to identify high potential relative return investment ideas in the US fixed income markets.
+The product team then establishes the investment strategy and constructs client portfolios consistent with these ideas, the benchmark characteristics and the guideline limits associated with the product.
+Portfolios are intended to be well diversified, and positioned in those securities and strategies expected to be effective contributors to strong long-term risk-adjusted relative investment performance.